3 Average hazard ratio

 3.3.7 Example 7

 In this example, we discuss the design with interims at specified times, say, there are futility boundary only at the first interim analysis (look for \(p=0.05\) in the wrong direction) and there are efficacy boundaries only after the first interim.
 This is a variation on asymmetric design.
-It should be noted that it is not easily done with gsDesign::gsSurv(), and cannot be done (at least not easily) with gsDesign package.
+It should be noted that it is not easily done with gsDesign::gsSurv(), and cannot be done (at least not easily) with the gsDesign package.
 So, we only discuss the implementation of gsdmvn::gs_design_ahr() for design with interims at specified times.
 We will use information fraction instead of calendar times of analysis.

 NPHskip <- gsdmvn::gs_design_ahr(